go-vikunja/vikunja/docs/content/doc/setup/build-from-source.md

 The Vikunja API has no other dependencies than go itself.
 That means compiling it boils down to these steps:

 1. Make sure [Go](https://golang.org/doc/install) is properly installed on your system.
-You'll need at least Go `1.17`.
+You'll need at least Go `1.19`.
 2. Make sure [Mage](https://magefile.org) is properly installed on your system.
 3. Clone the repo with `git clone https://code.vikunja.io/api` and switch into the directory.
-4. Run `mage build:build` in the source of this repo.
+4. Run `mage build` in the source of this repo.
 This will build a binary in the root of the repo which will be able to run on your system.

-*Note:* Static ressources such as email templates are built into the binary.
-For these to work, you may need to run `mage build:generate` before building the vikunja binary.
-When builing entirely with `mage`, you dont need to do this, `mage build:generate` will be run automatically when running `mage build:build`.

 ### Build for different architectures